KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 }
 ```

-Make sure to make this configuration available to both the app and the keyboard, since they both need it.
+Make sure to make this available to both the app and the keyboard, since they both need it.

 ### 5. Configure the keyboard

-KeyboardKit Pro will automatically register a keyboard dictation service when you register a valid license.

-To configure your keyboard with an app-specific configuration, just call ``DictationContext/setup(with:)``.
+KeyboardKit Pro will register a keyboard dictation service when you register a valid license.
+To configure your it with an app-specific configuration, just call ``DictationContext/setup(with:)``.

 You can now start dictation with the ``KeyboardAction/dictation`` action or by calling ``KeyboardDictationService/startDictationFromKeyboard(with:)`` manually.